phoneee/dime-de-test/README.md

     docker-compose up
     ```

-you can check script at Airflow UI
+you can check script at Airflow UI by
 ```
 localhost:8080
 ```

-Improvememt:
+script will run daily or trigger it manually

+Improvements:
-- Airflow deplayment
+- Airflow deployment modularity
+- setup connection key